12/100 Things about Nonprofits: Unrestricted gifts need definition too

 Unrestricted gifts are used to fund back office operations like administration, fund development and finance.
 While not particularly sexy, these core functions are extremely important to ensuring good management and future sustainability for your organization.

 Donors are more likely to give directly to programs, or to anything that feels concrete.
-That’s why the local land trust can raise hundreds of thousands of dollars to purchase a critical piece of land, but barely can scrape together enough funding to get its newsletter sent on time.
+That’s why the local land trust can raise hundreds of thousands of dollars to purchase a critical piece of land from the vast real estate for sale near me, but barely can scrape together enough funding to get its newsletter sent on time.
 Or why many an organization has completed a successful capital campaign to purchase and renovate a new building, only to find it can’t meet the annual costs of operating its shiny new space.

 So how do you get donors to give unrestricted gifts?
 To paraphrase Elizabeth Barrett Browning, let’s count three ways: